XeniaSkotti/shopping-assistant/README.md

 An end-to-end prototype of a conversational shopping assistant.
 Built in **Python 3.13** with **Streamlit** UI, this demo showcases how an LLM can help users find products based on natural-language queries, while staying grounded in structured catalog data.

+> **⚠️ Current Status**: This project is in early development.
+The features listed below represent the target architecture.
+See [Current Implementation](#current-implementation) for what's currently available.

 ---

-## ✨ Features
+## 🎯 Target Features

 - **Conversational search**
   Ask questions like:
-  *“Looking for a waterproof hiking jacket under £180, UK stock, sustainable brand.”*
+  *"Looking for a waterproof hiking jacket under £180, UK stock, sustainable brand."*

 - **Hybrid retrieval**
   Combines lexical filtering (DuckDB) and semantic similarity search (LanceDB/Chroma).